Thredbo: Ski resort

 Thredbo is an Australian ski resort set within Kosciuszko National Park in NSW and was modelled on a European skiing town, reflecting the heritage of workers on the Snowy Mountains Scheme such as Tony Sponar, who is credited with having established the location as a ski field.
 Contrasting with the primarily lodge-based Perisher, Thredbo is a town with lodges, shopping and nightlife.
 Thredbo has 14 lifts: an 8-person gondola, 3 hi-speed quads, 1 quad, 5 t-bars, 1 double chair (following the removal of Merritts Chairlift in 2020, and the Ramshead Chairlift in 2010), and 3 snow runners.

 Thredbo has the steepest overall terrain of any ski resort in mainland Australia, and also the highest lifted point (2037 m AHD).
 From this highest access point at Karel's T-Bar, the lease-holder Kosciuszko Thredbo and private adventure companies have access for backcountry ski tours to Mt.
 Kosciuszko and multiple other locations on the Main Range.
-Thredbo Village sits at the base of the Crackenback Valley, and due to its low altitude (1365 m) the ski resort does not always retain snow on the lower half of the mountain as a result of higher temperatures, although temperature inversions at night and below zero temperatures enable snow making.
+Thredbo Village sits at the base of the Crackenback Valley.
+Due to its low elevation (1365 m) the ski slopes do not always retain snow on the lower half of the mountain as a result of higher temperatures, although temperature inversions at night and below zero temperatures enable snow making.
 Because of this, Thredbo has invested almost $6 million in the largest snowmaking system in the Southern Hemisphere, covering some 65 hectares of trail and using a three-stage automated process.
 The system is operated mainly at night to top up the lower half of the mountain and any other high traffic areas.
 The automated areas include the Supertrail, Friday Flat, High Noon, The Cruiser area's Walkabout and Ballroom, Sundowner, Lovers Leap bypass, World Cup, and Lower True Blue.

 Thredbo has over 50 ski runs and employs a standard 3-colour grade system; green for beginners, blue intermediate and black diamond advanced.
 The longest continual run is from the top of Karel's T-Bar to Friday Flat and is 5.9 km long; however, this is composed of several trails.
 The longest single run is the Crackenback Supertrail, which is the longest run in Australia.